j-siderius/TinyML-board-documentation/README.md

 To upload a program to the TinyML board, follow the steps below:

-1. Connect the TinyML board to the system using a USB-C cable.
+1. Connect the TinyML board to the system using a USB-C _Data_ cable.
 2. Ensure that the IDE settings are setup as described in the [Arduino IDE](#arduino-ide) and [IDE configuration](#ide-configuration) sections.
 3. Select the correct serial port for the TinyML board, as described in the [Serial Port setup](#serial-port-setup) section.
 4. Press and hold the `Upload/Btn1` button, then press the `RESET` button.
 This puts the ESP32S3 into *Upload*\* mode.